jraczynski6/practice-portfolio-page-Joseph-R/README.md

 Name - Joseph Raczynski
 Tagline - Web Developer | Art Given Focus

+2. **Hero**
+Include large section priming viwers with a call to action

-2. **About Me**
+3. **About Me**
 Includes a paragraph about themselves

 "I pursue artistic passion in everything I create.
 I love writing and hiking.
 My main goals are to learn and grow in this field.
 Eventually, I'll leave my own mark on it.
 Thanks for being part of this ride."

-3. **A Skills Table**
+4. **A Skills Table**
 Displays a list of skills or tools with proficiency levels in a table format.

 -entry level javascript